 MIHTC may be used in combination with LIHTC.
 However, taxpayers must make an irrevocable election on a building-by-building basis to use one credit or the other.
 The eligible basis for using LIHTC cannot include the MIHTC basis and vice versa.
-Specifically, the provision allows 5% MIHTC to be used in conjunction with 9% LIHTC.
-The provision allows a 2% MIHTC to be combined with 4% LIHTC financed by tax exempt bonds.
+Specifically, the provision allows 5 percent MIHTC to be used in conjunction with 9 percent LIHTC.
+The provision allows a 2 percent MIHTC to be combined with 4 percent LIHTC financed by tax exempt bonds.

 While geared to incentivizing the construction of affordable housing for middle-income families, MIHTC also includes protections for low-income affordable housing.
-A state's unused MIHTC allocation would get added to the state's existing LIHTC allocation after one year.
+A state's unused MIHTC allocation would get added to the state's existing LIHTC allocation after one year (that is, whether the allocation is used for MIHTC or LIHTC is really at the discretion of the state).
 If still unused after a second year, the state's MIHTC allocation would go back to the national LIHTC allocation pool.
-The effective date for this provision is taxable years ending after the date of enactment.
+The provision applies to buildings placed in service after December 31, 2023.

 Sec.
-217. Neighborhood Homes Investment Act (NHIA)-The NHIA establishes new code section 42B, providing a state-administered tax subsidy to builders of affordable homes for homeownership.
-Treasury will allocate to states (including DC and U.S. possessions) the greater of \$6 per capita or \$8 million (indexed to inflation after 2022).
+214. Neighborhood Homes Investment Act (NHIA)-The NHIA establishes a new state-administered tax subsidy to builders of affordable homes for homeownership.
+Treasury will allocate to states (including DC and U.S. possessions) the greater of \$7 per capita or \$9 million (indexed to inflation after 2023).
 The state housing agency in turn will provide developers with tax credits to build or substantially rehabilitate residences as part of larger housing projects in qualifying census tracts.

-The tax credits are worth up to 35 percent of the qualified development cost (with some adjustments) or 80 percent of the national median sale price for a new home, whichever is less.
-The housing agency, however, will allocate to each qualifying residence no more than is necessary to make the property financially stable.
+The tax credits are equal to the least of: (1) the development cost over the sales price (or 120 percent thereof as determined by credit agency for financial feasibility), (2) 35 percent of the qualified development cost (subject to certain adjustments), or (3) 28 percent of the national median sale price for a new home.
+The housing agency, however, will allocate to each qualifying residence no more than is necessary to make the property financially feasible.
 Qualified development costs include costs and fees relating to construction, substantial rehabilitation, demolition, or environmental remediation, and in the case of an affordable sale, the adjusted basis of buildings and land, determined at acquisition.
 Qualified residences and projects must be completed within five years to retain allocated credits, otherwise the sums have to be repaid by the developer to the housing agency.